omarvides/terraform-generator/README.md

 # Terraform repository and modules generator with Terratest specs

-An Ironman generator template to create terraform modules with tests written with terratest (a golang library)
+A Terraform template for Ironman generator to create modules with tests written with terratest (a Golang library)

 Ironman generator: https://github.com/ironman-project/ironman